AugustUnderground/augustunderground.github.io/src/cv.md

 :   _"A Generic Procedural Generator for Sizing of Analog Integrated Circuits"_ at PRIME 2019 [DOI](http://dx.doi.org/10.1109/PRIME.2019.8787743).

+May 2019
+:   _"SPAM -- A SKILL Package Management System"_
+at CDNLive EMEA 2019 - Academic Track.

 May 2018
 :   _"Visual Programming Environment for Cadence SKILL"_
 at CDNLive 2018 - Academic Track.